It’s every store owner’s dream.

 Grabbing the sale is not the end of the customer journey.

 It’s a major milestone for sure, but more than anything it’s a pivot in the relationship you’ve established.
-You’re no longer trying to get the sale, but are instead trying to build a trusting relationship so the customer wants to come back and purchase from you again.
+You’re no longer trying to get the sale.
+But instead you are trying to build a trusting relationship so the customer wants to come back and purchase from you again.

 Nurturing current customer relationships is the smartest tactic there is for store owners.
 Returning customers not only spend more cash on subsequent purchases, they’re also 10 times cheaper to hold on to when compared to sourcing new customers.

-It’s a double whammy of earning more and spending less and so implementation of a post-conversion campaign is a must.
+It’s a double whammy of earning more and spending less.
+So implementation of a post-conversion campaign is a must.

 With Messenger, you’ve a few options on how to build relationships after the purchase.
 Here’s a few we’d recommend.